rapid7/propsd/docs/class-storage.md

 Sources should call the `update` method to notify the Storage class when they have new properties.

+### Instance Method: `register(source)`

+Sources should register with the Storage class by calling the `register` method.
+The `register` method takes the source as an argument.
+Only registered sources' properties will be merged when `update` is called.

 ## Class: Storage.Index

 A Scheme for defining an ordered set of sources to be managed by the Storage module.
 This scheme will parse a JSON array of Source definitions: